FriedbergLab/GOThresher/README.md

                         of the species following separated by an underscore
 ```

-NOTE: Files inside the folder "temp" are generated when `-recal` is set to 1.
+NOTE: Files inside the folder `temp` are generated when `-recal` is set to 1.

 -------------